 Your sleep time is your time, and your mind will only shut down when you stop worrying and thinking about all the things you haven’t done.
 One of the best ways to clear your head is to physically write all these worries or chores down, lie back, take a deep breath and let them go.
 They’re written down as a reminder for you, you won’t forget, and they don’t need to be done right now!
 Here are some of my favourite little pads to help you out!

 Sometimes it’s good to just say no, and stick with what you originally planned.
 If you said you were going to have an early night, just do it!
 Yes, wouldn’t it be great if you watched the next episode of iZombie.
 Come on guys, is this really more important than how you’ll feel tomorrow if you don’t get enough sleep?

-A lot of the time we make life hard for ourselves because we don’t want to miss out on anything, and we want to live in the moment.
+A lot of the time we make life hard for ourselves because we don’t want to miss out on anything, (hello FOMO).
 But, in reality, you need to give yourself a break.
 Turn the TV off, put your phone down, and take some time out for you every night.
 Even if it’s just 15 minutes, just letting go of everything that’s going on around you will help you in getting your priorities right, and knowing what your body needs.
 The sooner you listen to your body, the easier it will be to become a morning person.